 The BackButton object has these methods.

 Registers an event handler for the specified event.

 Raises an event of the specified type and with additional properties.

 Releases resources held by this BackButton.
 Call this method when the BackButton is no longer needed.
 After calling this method, the BackButton becomes unusable.

 Checks the navigation history and updates the disabled attribute value of the control.

-Removes an event handler that the addEventListener method registered.
+Removes an event handler registered through the addEventListener method.